konfuzio-ai/konfuzio-sdk/docs/.web_backup/on_premises.md

 ```

 ### 3. Setup the environment variable file

-Copy the /code/.env.example file from the container and adapt it to your settings.
+Copy the code from the env.example [here](https://dev.konfuzio.com/web/on_premises.html#example-env-file-for-konfuzio-server) and fill in the required values.
 The .env file can be saved anywhere on the host VM.
 In this example we use "/konfuzio-vm/text-annotation.env".

 ### 4. Init the database, create first superuser via cli and prefill e-mail templates
 In this example we store the files on the host VM and mount the directory "/konfuzio-vm/text-annotation/data" into the container.
 In the first step we create a container with a shell to then start the initialization scripts within the container.